Routes into Teaching - PKTSA

 If an applicant's degree does not link closely to your chosen teaching subject, they may be required to take a Subject Knowledge Enhancement (SKE) course.

 Funding: The School Direct Non-Salaried route will pay fees of up to £9,250.
 Student loans and maintenance grants are available to home students; loans apply also to EU students.
 Training bursaries and scholarships worth up to £20,000 are available to top graduates, depending on their subject area.

 Postgraduate Teaching Apprenticeship: The Postgraduate Teaching Apprenticeship is a school-led Initial Teacher Training (ITT) route that combines paid work with on and off-the-job training, qualifications, and progression.
 It allows candidates to train to become qualified teachers.
-It will be available to trainees starting in September 2019.
 A group of experienced schools and teachers have led the design of this postgraduate teacher training course.
 This programme offers a combination of classroom teaching, practical learning and a salary.

 Apprentices will receive a combination of classroom teaching and 20% of their time is allocated to off-the-job training as they work towards Qualified Teacher Status (QTS).
 In addition, apprentices will be required to undertake an End-Point Assessment (EPA) in the final term to ensure they are on track to be an effective Newly Qualified Teacher (NQT)

 This course will follow the same pathway as School Direct and will be a suitable route for those already employed in education and with the correct entry requirements to progress into teaching.